-If you're having a hospital birth, there is a good chance your provider will be taking care of multiple women at the same time.
-So while they should be in to check on you frequently, chances are they won't be by your side for most of your labor.
-Your nurse, on the other hand, will probably be taking care of only you, so she'll be with you for much more of your labor.
+If you’re having a hospital birth, there is a good chance your provider will be taking care of multiple birthing people at the same time.
+So while they should be in to check on you frequently, chances are they won’t be by your side for most of your labor.
+Your nurse, on the other hand, will probably be taking care of only you, so they’ll be with you for much more of your labor.

 4. What crowning feels like

 “I wish I had known what it feels like just before the baby came out, and maybe how to cope with the sensation.”—Aubrey

 During pushing, the time when you can finally start to see the baby’s head is called crowning.
 It usually lasts for at least a few contractions, and many women describe as an unpleasant burning sensation.

 - The burning sensation is actually your skin naturally stretching around the baby’s head.
 It is doing exactly what it is supposed to.
 So while it may not feel awesome, try to take comfort in knowing that it’s very normal (and will be over very soon).

 - When the baby is crowning, instead of doing big long pushes, switch to short gentle pushes (and lots of breathing).
 This will help baby to ease out and give your perineum (the skin on the outside of your vagina) time to stretch.